rundeck/rundeck/docs/en/developer/05-logging-plugins.md

 Rundeck provides a built-in Reader and Writer, by writing the log output to a formatted file on disk, stored in the `var/logs` directory.
 This is the **Local File Log**.

+In addition, in Rundeck 2.0+, each execution generates a *state* file, which contains information about how each step and node executed.
+This file is also stored on disk.

 However local storage of log files is not always ideal, such as when deploying of Rundeck in a cloud environment where local disk storage could be ephemeral, or when clustering multiple Rundeck servers.
-In those cases, it would be useful to have a way to store the log file somewhere else, and retrieve it when necessary.
+In those cases, it would be useful to have a way to store the log file and state file somewhere else, and retrieve them when necessary.

-Rundeck now has another component:
+Rundeck has another component:

-* *Log File Storage* - A way of storing and retrieving log file data in an external system
+* *Execution File Storage* - A way of storing and retrieving file data in an external system

-Rundeck has a plugin mechanism for all three of these logging components, allowing the logging system to be adapted to different needs.
+Rundeck has a plugin mechanism for all three of these components, allowing the logging system and file storage system to be adapted to different needs.

-Events are written to all configured Writer plugins, as well as the **Local File Log** if not disabled:
+Log Events are written to all configured Writer plugins, as well as the **Local File Log** if not disabled:

 ![Writer plugins](../figures/log storage1.png)